 Though I admittedly didn't watch Superbowl XLV yesterday, I did spend some time watching the 2011 Superbowl Commercials that aired during the game and well, I was impressed.
-While I enjoyed the slapstick humor of Doritos' Pug Attack and the Audi's Escape from Prison, my favorite commercial of this year has to be Chrysler's featuring Detroit's baby, Marshall Mathers.
-Watch it in HD here.
+While I enjoyed the slapstick humor of Doritos' Pug Attack and the

 While Eminem has always been known for revolutionizing pop music (and pop culture, for that matter), Chrysler has been known in recent history as, well, a has-been.
 In pairing Eminem with Chrysler, a proud image of Detroit emerges.